sourcegraph/handbook/content/product/product_management/rollout_process.md

 L1 launches ([full definition in marketing handbook](../../marketing/product-marketing/marketing_launch_tiers.md#l1-launch)) are special: we don't do them frequently, but when we do we engage an additional layer of collaboration around them to avoid misunderstandings around how these important features will move from development to general availability.

-1. Two months prior to an L1 feature’s planned release date, a collaboration document (using this [planning template](https://docs.google.com/document/d/1i-n7WKQrAMVAdCaGAX0shW1DbJ70cnnGkkb6yReOOPA/edit#)) should be opened and shared with marketing, product, PR, and any other teams who have a role in the launch, depending on the feature.
+1. Two months prior to an L1 feature’s planned release date, the PMM for the product should open a collaboration document (using this [planning template](https://docs.google.com/document/d/1i-n7WKQrAMVAdCaGAX0shW1DbJ70cnnGkkb6yReOOPA/edit#)) to be shared with marketing, product, PR, and any other teams who have a role in the launch, depending on the feature.
 1. At the same time, a regular sync should be created for the team.
 This could be a sync meeting, async Slack channel, a mix or other approach, as long as everyone agrees.

 Within the document and as part of keeping in sync, you should track the following (linking to other sources of truth as necessary, rather than creating an additional source of truth here):